A. The Predicament of Writing Partition

 - The Telegraph, dated 3rd April, 2016 ↑

-Binayak Dutta is the editorial chair at Partition Studies Quarterly.
+Binayak Dutta is Co-founder and Editorial Chair at Partition Studies Quarterly.
 He teaches Modern India in the Department of History, North Eastern Hill University, Shillong.
 His areas of special interest include Partition of India studies, Migration, Displacement and Gender Studies.
 He has authored three books besides research papers in edited volumes and journals.
 He is editing an upcoming volume on Partition in northeast India.